Skip To Main Content

 ALL

-50% of students will meet/exceed on IAR Math.
+In 2026, 50% of ML students will meet/exceed Math standards on IAR.

-14% of students met or exceeded on IAR Math.
+In 2025, 30.4% of students with an IEP met or exceeded Math standards on IAR.

 The team